 Deborah Kalin worked as a chemical engineer before giving it all away to devote her energies to writing fantasy.
 She is 29 years old and lives in Newcastle.
 Her novels Shadowbound and Shadowqueen were published by Allen and Unwin.

-Kim Kane is a lawyer based in Melbourne and her beautifully written first junior fiction title Pip: the Story of Olive has been published in Australia (Allen & Unwin), the UK (David Fickling Books), Holland (Pimento), and the US (Knopf) and Canada (Random House).
-Her picture book, The Vegetable Ark, was published in 2010 by Allen & Unwin and she is working on another junior fiction novel as well as a YA novel, Cry Blue Murder, co-authored with Marion Roberts which UQP will publish in 2012.
+Kim Kane is a lawyer based in Melbourne, having been born in London, and her beautifully written first junior fiction title Pip: the Story of Olive was published in Australia (Allen & Unwin), the UK (David Fickling Books), Holland (Pimento), and the US (Knopf) and Canada (Random House).
+She also writes picture books and YA.

 Danny Katz is a columnist for The Age and The Sydney Morning Herald, and writes the Modern Guru column in the Good Weekend magazine.
 He is also the author of the books Spit the Dummy, Dork Geek Jew and the 'Little Lunch' series for kids.